ltskinner/software-engineering/checklists/MASTER_CHECKLIST.md

 ### 3.3 - Quality Assurance

+* Peer reviews ensure code is inspected so people (hopefully) will write better code from the beginning
+* As opposed to hiding hacked together lines deep in the code base

 (bundling these in b/c retrofitting is ass and this needs to be baked in from the gitgo)

 * [ ] Performed peer reviews of the system